e3o8o/elemoghenekaro/writing/_posts/2024-03-06-building-with-purpose.md

 title: "Building with Purpose: Our Development Philosophy"
 date: 2024-03-06
 author: "Elem Oghenekaro"
+tags: ["Development", "Philosophy", "Software Engineering"]
+excerpt: "At Preterag, we believe that great software is built with intention and purpose.
+Every line of code, every feature, and every decision is guided by our commitment to creating meaningful solutions that make a real difference."
 ---

 # Building with Purpose: Our Development Philosophy